nulib-ds/NU-ARTHIST329/content/create_storymap.md

   <strong>Step 3</strong>
 </div>

-Now we'll move on to making the map and adding our content.
-Please remember to save your assignment and any images in a Word document!
+Now we'll move on to creating the interactive web map and adding content.
+Please remember to save your assignment text and any images in a Word document!

-Since political borders were not what they are today, let's change our basemap [ADD EXPLANATION] to something that more accurately reflects this.
+Since political borders change and were most certainly different during , let's change our basemap [ADD EXPLANATION] to something that more accurately reflects this.
 Select the pencil icon, then select the basemap and change it to "Imagery" (3rd row, far left).
 [ADD IMAGE]
 [ADD IMAGE]